This lemon drop drink recipe is a refreshing way to enjoy more water; and get us away from sodas with all their chemical-additives and sugar.

 Then there are many different acids making up a small part of the carbohydrate.
 Compounds like the pectin that give your lemon-juice the capability of forming a gel.

-This jellying power is what makes the lemon the housewife's choice in making marmalade.
+This jellying power is what makes the lemon the housewife's choice in making marmalade and other jams.
 Then there are other organic substances like citric-acid.

 Your lemon juice also contains numerous enzymes (protein) which may act negatively on the pectin once the lemon is cut and exposed to air.
 Freshly-squeezed is what makes the difference.
 These compounds are very significant for our own digestive systems; they are what makes raw food so important.

-So to make your LEMON DROP DRINK RECIPE we will heat the juice to inactivate the enzymes.
+So to make your LEMON DROP DRINK RECIPE we could heat the juice to deactivate the enzymes.
 They do it also to all commercial citrus drinks.
-It does however lessen the value of your juice.
+It does however lessen the value.

-In addition your lemon juice contains almost all the amino-acids, only in small quantities.
-The exception is tryptophan and that is plentiful in egg, fish and soybeans; in dairy, sesame, and red meat too.
+In addition your lemon juice contains almost all the essential amino-acids, only in small quantities.
+The exception is tryptophan and that is plentiful in egg, fish and soybeans; in dairy, sesame and red meat too.

 Here are the back issues.